openvinotoolkit/datumaro/site/content/en/docs/formats/cityscapes.md

   (by default `False`)
 - `--image-ext IMAGE_EXT` allow to specify image extension for exporting dataset (by default - keep original or use `.png`, if none)
-- `--save-meta-file` - allow to export dataset with saving dataset meta file (by default `False`)
+- `--save-dataset-meta` - allow to export dataset with saving dataset meta file (by default `False`)
 - `--label_map` allow to define a custom colormap.
 Example: